yashsahugtx/skype-docs/CONTRIBUTING.md

 ## Use GitHub, Git, and this repository

+> [!NOTE]
-**Note**: Most of the information in this section can be found in [GitHub Help] articles.
+> Most of the information in this section can be found in [GitHub Help] articles.
 If you're familiar with Git and GitHub, skip to the **Contribute and edit content** section for the specifics of the code/content flow of this repository.

 ### To set up your fork of the repository